rust-lang/book/src/ch10-00-generics.md

 <span class="caption">Listing 10-1: Finding the largest number in a list of
 numbers</span>

-We store a list of integers in the variable `number_list` and place the first number in the list in a variable named `largest`.
-We then iterate through all the numbers in the list, and if the current number is greater than the number stored in `largest`, replace the number in that variable.
+We store a list of integers in the variable `number_list` and place a reference to the first number in the list in a variable named `largest`.
+We then iterate through all the numbers in the list, and if the current number is greater than the number stored in `largest`, replace the reference in that variable.
 However, if the current number is less than or equal to the largest number seen so far, the variable doesn’t change, and the code moves on to the next number in the list.
-After considering all the numbers in the list, `largest` should hold the largest number, which in this case is 100.
+After considering all the numbers in the list, `largest` should refer to the largest number, which in this case is 100.

 We've now been tasked with finding the largest number in two different lists of numbers.
 To do so, we can choose to duplicate the code in Listing 10-1 and use